 But every one of you belongs to a team.
 And every one of you belongs, more specifically, to a unit.
 A defensive unit for example.
 A linebacker unit another example.

-Just like a family that has fights and some squabbles and difficulties, families survive when things get tough by pulling together.
+Just like a family that has fights and some squabbles and difficulties, families and teams survive when things get tough by pulling together.

 When you are on the field in this game you are a part of your team.
 Once you are on the field there's nowhere to hide.
 There's only you and your teammates.
 You're on the field for the same reason: to play, to perform, to produce, to win.